simonespa/mongodb-gcp-workshop/README.md

 [![CircleCI](https://circleci.com/gh/simonespa/mongodb-gcp-competition.svg?style=svg)](https://circleci.com/gh/simonespa/mongodb-gcp-competition)

-This is an open source proof of concept that integrates MongoDB Atlas with the GCP APIs.
-As part of the London MongoDB Atlas on GCP workshop competition (November 27 2019 - Google London - https://mdbgcp.splashthat.com/), I wrote an ExpressJS web app which uses the Cloud Natural Language API to detect the language and extract the Wikipedia links of the core entities of the entered text and the Cloud Text-to-Speech API to generate the audio version of it.
+This is an open source proof of concept that integrates [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) with the [Google Cloud Platform](https://cloud.google.com/) APIs as part of the [London MongoDB Atlas on GCP workshop](https://mdbgcp.splashthat.com) competition (November 27 2019 - Google London).

+The web app is an ExpressJS server which uses the GCP Cloud Natural Language API to detect the language and extract the Wikipedia links of the core entities of the entered text and the Cloud Text-to-Speech API to generate the audio version of it.

-For performance reasons, the entities and the generated audio are stored in MongoDB Atlas which works as a caching layer.
-The ID of each entry is the SHA-256 fingerprint of the normalised version of the text itself (lower case, stripped of all spaces).
+For performance reasons the response from both GCP APIs are stored in MongoDB Atlas which works as a caching layer.
+The ID of each entry is the SHA-256 fingerprint of the normalised version (lower case, stripped of all spaces) of the text itself.
 This makes sure that the same text is not analysed twice.
 Also, the web app makes use of a connection pool to communicate with MongoDB.

 ## Pre-requisites